Lipen/discrete-math-course/typst/lec-logic.typ

 == Truth Tables

 #definition[
-  A _truth table_ systematically lists all possible interpretations (truth value assignments) and shows the resulting truth values of formulas.
+  A _truth table_ lists all possible interpretations and the resulting truth values of formulas.
 ]

 #Block(color: blue)[
   *Constructing a Truth Table:*
-  + List all propositional variables: $P_1, P_2, dots, P_n$
+  + List variables $P_1, dots, P_n$
-  + Create $2^n$ rows for all possible combinations of truth values
+  + Create $2^n$ rows for all truth value combinations
-  + For each subformula, compute its value column-by-column
+  + Compute each subformula column-by-column
-  + The final column gives the formula's truth value for each interpretation ]
+  + The final column gives the formula's value for each interpretation ]

 == Truth Tables for Basic Connectives